Diffa Arabs: Movement into Niger

 The Nigerien Arab populations include groups drawn from the Shoa or Baggara Arabs, the first clans of whom are believed to have arrived in what is now Niger sometime in the 19th century.
 Small groups of the Ouled Slimane tribe, overrunning the Kanem Empire, filtered into the area between the late 19th century and 1923, joining with those Shoa pastoralists who were already centered in the Tintouma area.

 In the 1950s, a small number of Kanem-Chadian Arabs moved into the area, but the population remained small.
 Later in the mid 1970s, there were only around 4000 nomadic Arabs in eastern Niger.
 But following the 1974 Sahelian Drought a much larger population of Arab clans began to move into Niger, followed by others fleeing the civil war and the Chadian-Libyan conflict in the 1980s, settling near Diffa.

-The first President of Niger who is an ethnic Diffa Arab is Mohamed Bazoum in Office since 2021.
+The first President of Niger to be an ethnic Diffa Arab was Mohamed Bazoum, who was in office from 2021 to 2023.